AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/add-users-user-groups.md

 ## Assign a role {#assignarole}

 After adding learners to the Adobe Captivate Prime account, if you want to change their roles, click Actions on the upper-right corner of the page.
 Choose the option **Assign Role**.
 Here you can decide whether you want to give Author access or Admin access to the learner.
-After you have assigned a role, this learner has Author access to the account and can add modules and create courses.&nbsp;
+After you have assigned a role, this learner has Author access to the account and can add modules and create courses.

 ![](assets/assign-a-role.png)

 ## Remove a role {#removearole}

 You can also remove Author or Admin access for the users.
 Select one or more learners, click **Actions**, and select **Remove Role**.
-Choose an option, for example, **Remove Author**, and the author access gets revoked for this learner.&nbsp;
+Choose an option, for example, **Remove Author**, and the author access gets revoked for this learner.

 You cannot manually assign a Manager role to someone in the system.
 They automatically get access to the Manager dashboard when one or more employees are added under them.